kubernetes/community/communication/moderation.md

 Moderators _MUST_:

 - Take action as specified by these Kubernetes Moderator Guidelines.
-- Agree to abide by the documented tasks and actions required of moderators.
+- Abide by the documented tasks and actions required of moderators.
 - Ensure that the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md) is in effect on all official Kubernetes communication channels.
+- Become familiar with the [Kubernetes Community Values](https://github.com/kubernetes/steering/blob/master/values.md).
 - Take care of spam as soon as possible, which may mean taking action by removing a member from that resource.
-- Fostering a safe and productive environment by being aware of potential multiple cultural differences between Kubernetes community members.
+- Foster a safe and productive environment by being aware of potential multiple cultural differences between Kubernetes community members.
-- Understand that you might be contacted by moderators, community managers, and other users via private email.
+- Understand that you might be contacted by moderators, community managers, and other users via private email or a direct message.
 - Report egregious behavior to steering@k8s.io.

 Moderators _SHOULD_:

-- Understand that compassion and empathy is a trait I should display when communicating and collaborating with other community members.
+- Exercise compassion and empathy when communicating and collaborating with other community members.
+- Understand the difference between a user abusing the resource or just having difficulty expressing comments and questions in English.
 - Be an example and role model to others in the community.
 - Remember to check and recognize if you need take a break when you become frustrated or find yourself in a heated debate.
 - Help your colleagues if you recognize them in one of the [stages of burnout](https://opensource.com/business/15/12/avoid-burnout-live-happy).